processing/Processing-Hour-Of-Code/Script-Hello-Intro.md

 (Download movie here: https://vimeo.com/19216324)

 [3.
-Unnamed Sound Sculpture - Daniel Franke & Cedric Kiefer (Video)]
+Unnamed Sound Sculpture - Daniel Franke & Cedric Kiefer (Video)]  Pronunciation:  Frahnk-eh, Keefer

 This is Unnamed Sound Sculpture by Daniel Franke and Cedric Kiefer.
 Daniel and Cedric are media artists working in Berlin.
 This animation is a moving sculpture created from the recorded motion data of a live dancer.